Do you have a fight song? A go-to song for when life gets overwhelming and chaotic?

-I felt like I was falling down a ski hill, tumbling and careening on an unending, blinding slide down a huge hill where I can’t see the bottom.
+So many moments that have felt like I was falling down a ski hill, tumbling and careening on an unending, blinding slide down a huge hill where I can’t see the bottom.

-Not all a bad feeling.
-More excitement, terror, worry, extreme happiness, overwhelm and exhaustion all wrapped up into one.
+Feeling the excitement, terror, worry, extreme happiness, overwhelm and exhaustion all wrapped up into one.

 I left not knowing what I was capable of doing with God literally standing in for me through every single weakness.

-I left not knowing so many things.
+I left for this overseas adventure not knowing so many things.

 It sure has felt like we are a small boat on a really massive ocean.

 But we are learning just one word, one loving action can make a heart open.